rethomas67/Dynamic_ReadMe/Develop/READMEExample.md

 ## Installation

-### If the application doesn't run, please install Inquirer version 8.2.4
+### If the application doesn't run, install Inquirer 8.2.4.

 ## Usage